What Makes The New Apple iPhone 14 Pro Every Traveller's Essential?

-Released on September 7, 2022, the all-new Apple iPhone 14 Pro is already drawing eyeballs with many tech-lovers glued to the checkout counters waiting for the latest gizmo to open for pre-orders on September 9.
-Our contributor Riaan Jacob George at Travel + Leisure India & South Asia gets early access to the coveted phone and gives us the lowdown on what makes the Apple iPhone 14 Pro a travel essential.
+Launched on September 7, 2022, the all-new Apple iPhone 14 Pro is already turning eyeballs with many tech-lovers glued to the checkout counters waiting for the latest gizmo to open for pre-orders on September 9.
+We get an early access to the coveted phone and gives a sneak-peek of what makes the Apple iPhone 14 Pro a travel essential.

-It’s not everyday that you get invited to the Apple headquarters in Cupertino, California.
-But when the invite does come, it is definitely worth writing home about — quite literally.
+After all it’s not everyday that you get invited to the Apple headquarters in Cupertino, California.
+But when the invite does come, it is definitely worth writing home about — quite literally!

+It’s a sunny morning here in Cupertino and I can’t contain my excitement as I enter the Steve Jobs Theater for Apple’s annual September event where the major product lineup for the year is customarily announced.
+Today, I get my hands on one of the first pieces of the new iPhone 14 Pro, as an exclusive hands-on preview.

 Review of the new Apple iPhone 14 Pro